1993 Rutgers Scarlet Knights football team

 The 1993 Rutgers Scarlet Knights football team represented Rutgers University in the 1993 NCAA Division I-A football season.
 In their fourth season under head coach Doug Graber, the Scarlet Knights compiled a 4–7 record, outscored their opponents 351 to 334, and finished in seventh place in the Big East Conference.
 The team's statistical leaders included Ray Lucas with 1,011 passing yards, Terrell Willis with 1,261 rushing yards, and Chris Brantley with 589 receiving yards.

+Due to the demolition of Rutgers Stadium, the Scarlet Knights played their home games at Giants Stadium at The Meadowlands for the season.